anhhchu/anhcodes/content/blog/recover-lost-files-git-reset-hard.md

 If you do a `git reset --hard` after `git add` and `git commit`, your new changes before staging will still be in your directory.

-### What does chatGPT say?

-By the way, I asked chatGPT "How to recover lost files after git reset --hard HEAD", and this is what it suggested

->*"It is generally not possible to recover lost files after a git reset --hard HEAD command.
-This command discards all commits, modifications, and additions made since the last commit, and resets the current branch to match the state of the repository at the commit specified by HEAD.
-This means that any changes `that have not been committed to the repository will be lost.*

->*If you made local changes to your repository and have not yet pushed them to a remote repository, you may be able to recover the lost files by using a tool like git reflog, which can show a log of the recent actions taken in the repository.
-You may be able to find a reference to a commit that includes the lost files, and use git cherry-pick to apply the changes from that commit to the current branch.
-However, this will only work if the lost files were staged or committed before the git reset --hard HEAD command was run.*

->*If you have pushed the lost commits to a remote repository, it may be possible to recover the lost files by cloning the repository from the remote and cherry-picking the lost commits.
-However, this will only work if the remote repository has not been pruned or garbage collected.*

->*In general, it is important to regularly commit your changes to the repository and push them to a remote repository as a backup, to avoid losing work due to actions like git reset --hard HEAD.
-It is also a good idea to regularly create backups of your work outside of the repository."*